This is a guide covering everything you need to know about light meters.

-You will usually see professional photographers bring out a little “walky talky-ish” device, yeah those are the external versions of a light meter.
+You will usually see professional photographers bring out a little “walky-talky-ish” device, yeah those are the external versions of a light meter.

 A light meter isn’t always a separate device, most photographers just prefer the external version.
 Your camera has a light meter built-in, but it only measures reflective light.

-As a device that is essential to measure how bright a “spot” is, photographers tend to hover at the most detailed one.
+As a device that is essential to measure how bright a “spot” is, photographers tend to hover on the most detailed one.
 The camera’s version of a light meter solely measures the reflected light, which is pretty problematic.

 Since cameras try to compensate exposures when set into an automatic or semi-automatic mode, it will most likely not result in the image you have in your mind.

 Other than measuring light there are some other neat features.
-For example, the Sekonic L 308X U is able to determine aperture, shutter speed, measure your flash, measure reflective light, change the ISO, and also comes with various modes.
+For example, the Sekonic L 308X U is able to determine aperture, shutter speed, measure your flash, measure reflective light, and change the ISO, and also comes with various modes.
 This versatility and abundance of features make it a must-have for photographers.

 What Does a Light Meter Do?

 Photographers who prefer to shoot indoors or in studios will also use this device to calculate the correct shutter speed and aperture values that they need to acquire the accurate exposure of their subject or object.